hoydra/Reaction-Time/README.md

 # Reaction-Time
 Check your reaction time with this app I made using Tkinter c:

-Remember to use the .ico file!
+Remember to use the .ico file to make it prettier.